Phoenix Homeowners: Here’s How to Keep Your House Cool

 Cool air expensively generated by your air conditioner can be lost in your attic.
 The cool air begins at the A/C. It runs through your hot attic in basic sheet metal ducts.
 The cool air warms up.
 By the time the air reaches the rooms, it is warmer than it should be.

 There are many insulated ductwork options you can discuss with your contractor.
 Sheet metal ducts with fibrous glass insulation liner or wrap are a common choice.
 Or fibrous glass insulation boards can be added to ducts and plenums.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Buy “cooler” lighting and appliances